melanietatiana93/melanietatiana93/README.md

 Passionate about technology, international relations, and data analysis 🌎

-* 🔭 I am currently working in a consulting company, advising different clients and businesses

 * 🌱  I have a Bachelor's degree in International Relations, a Master's degree in International Trade Relations, and specialized in Business Intelligence :blue_book: